Ubiquiti-App/UCRM-plugins/plugins/invoice-csv-export/README.md

-# [Example] Invoice CSV export
+# Invoice CSV export

+Configurable export of invoices into CSV.
+Using this plugin, user can define From and To date filters and export the given invoices into a CSV file, this can be used for a manual export to 3rd party accounting tools.

-This plugin serves as an example to show some of the possibilities of what you can do with UCRM plugins.
+Also, this plugin can be used as an example to show some of the possibilities of what you can do with UCRM plugins.
 It can be used by developers as a template for creating a new plugin.

 Read more about creating your own plugin in the [Developer documentation](../../master/docs/index.md).